dougeby/IntuneDocs/intune-classic/deploy-use/keep-windows-pcs-up-to-date-with-software-updates-in-microsoft-intune.md

 ---
 # required metadata

-title: Software updates for Windows PCs | Microsoft Docs
+title: Software updates for Windows PCs
 description: Intune helps you to keep your managed computers up to date by ensuring the latest patches and software updates are quickly installed.
 keywords:
+author: robstackmsft
-author: robstackmsftms.author: robstack
+ms.author: robstack
 manager: angrobe
 ms.date: 12/27/2016
 ms.topic: article